PonyWarrior/HadesModRepo/CodexMenu/CodexMenu-readme.txt

 1.5.0
 Fixed "Upgrade all boons rarity (Eurydice)" not upgrading Hermes or Chaos boons Reworked feature "Open mirror of night (Nyx)" now opens a custom mirror with free upgrades, unlock and refund

+2.0.0
+Massive overhaul, how many features work has been changed All (gods, chaos and hammer) entries now use the [Boon selector] Removed feature "Upgrade all boons rarity (Eurydice)" Added feature "Open Boon Manager (Eurydice)"
+Added feature "Show all duo boons (Dusa)"
+Added feature "Show all hammer upgrades for current weapon (Daedalus Hammer)" Switching weapon now also opens the aspect menu